3 reasons the euro is having a killer year

 Investors began the year with fears of rising anti-European Union populism that had been fanned by surprise results in the U.S. presidential election and the U.K.'s Brexit referendum.

-But their worst feats have not materialized.
+But their worst fears have not materialized.
 Voters in the Netherlands and France rejected politicians that campaigned against the euro, and the Greek bailout drama appears to have calmed down.

 Weaker rivals